fAtsteD/reporting/README.md

     -   server - url to the server with Jira
     -   login - user login to the account
     -   password - user password to the account
-    -   issue_key_base - (optional) prefix for all issue key.
+    -   issue-key-base - (optional) prefix for all issue key.
 Default empty string
 -   text-indent - indent in the beginning of line for task, type etc
 -   dictionary - dictionary with shorter version of origin or reworded (can be used in omit task):
     -   task - only use for task name